 As the colder weather kicks in around Adelaide, the list of things most people want to do outside dwindles.
 But the exciting news is that Whale Watching season has begun!
-From late May right up until October Southern Right whales return to the shores around Encounter Bay, Victor Harbor area.
+From late May right up until October, Southern Right whales return to the shores around the Encounter Bay and Victor Harbor area.

 Only an hour’s drive from Adelaide, the southern Fleurieu Peninsula is a whale watcher’s paradise so get some warm clothes, some binoculars and head down for a day’s whale watching with the family.